-Different types of disability insurance to know
+Types of disability insurance to know

-Long term disability insurance
+1. Long-term disability insurance

 Benefits end once you’ve recovered from a disability up to a maximum benefit period.
 This period can be a set number of years, such as 10 years.
 You can also purchase policies that will pay up to age 65.

-Short term disability insurance
+2. Short-term disability insurance

+Short-term disability insurance will typically replace between 40 to 60 percent of your pre-disability income.
 Benefits generally last three to six months.
 Some policies may pay as long as two years.
 Benefits typically begin 14 days from when disability occurs.

-SSDI benefits are the most difficult to qualify for.
+However, SSDI benefits are the most difficult to qualify for.
 Qualifications include: